 The combinations of HLA protein molecules that are encoded onto the surface of cells are unique to each person.
-For stem cells to be safely transplanted, the donor and recipient need to have the same or a similar “HLA type”.
+For a safe cord blood transplant, the donor and recipient must have the same or a similar “HLA Type”.
 If they don’t, the transplanted cells will be rejected by the immune system.

-HLA matching begins by obtaining a sample of recipient’s and donor’s blood.
-The samples will be tested to determine the HLA protein molecules that are present, giving the doctors the patient’s HLA type.
+HLA matching is done by obtaining a sample of recipient’s and donor’s blood.
+The samples will be tested to determine the HLA protein molecules that are present and the patient’s HLA type.

-There are 6 HLA types that are important for stem cell transplants to be required.
-For a bone marrow stem cell transplant to work, all 6 must be a match.
-However, a cord blood stem cell transplant can work with as little as a 4 out of 6 match (67% match), because the donor cells are less mature and less likely to trigger an immune system reaction.
+There are 6 HLA types that are important for transplants.
+For bone marrow stem cell transplant, all 6 must be a match.
+However, cord blood transplant can work with 4 out of 6 match (67%) match, because the donor cells are less mature and less likely to trigger an immune system reaction.

-What is the likelihood of a HLA match with family members?
+What is the likelihood of HLA match with family members?

 The type of HLA protein molecules that a person has is determined by their parents.
 This is why it is common for parents and children to have a close match.
 If a child has the same HLA molecules as both parents, they are considered to have a “HLA identical match”.
 When it comes to siblings with the same parents, a person will have a 25% chance of having a full match.

-Failing to have at least a 4 out of 6 match when performing a cord blood stem cell transplant can lead to a variety of complications.
-One of the most serious complications is graft vs host disease, where the transplanted cells believe that the recipient’s cells are foreign and begins to attack them.
+Failing to have at least a 4 out of 6 match when performing cord blood transplant can lead to a variety of complications.
+One of the most serious complications is graft-vs-host disease (GvHD), where the transplanted cells believe that the recipient’s cells are foreign and begins to attack them.
 This condition carries some significant side effects including infections, ulcers, rashes, and pain.